Red flags in Speech and Language for a Child

 Autistic children, for the most part, don’t have any eye contact.
 They do not respond to their name.
 They are compulsive about doing certain things.
 They have echolalia, which most parents think is okay, because you’re repeating words, but they are not being used functionally.
 Words need to be used functionally.
 They need to call their Mom “Mom”.
 They need to use words in a communication.
 No gestures, and no physical pointing.
 We want kids to use the words appropriately.
 So, autistic kids most of the time, repeat words, which is called echolalia.
 They will have physical directions, so they will take their parents to point to the things they want.
 They’ll use gestures.
 They won’t respond to their name.
 They’ll flip the light switches on and off.
 They might start walking on their tippy-toes.
 There are very interesting characteristics for kids with autism.
 So, if you see any of it, it doesn’t mean that he has, or she has, autism.
 It just means that it might be a red flag.

-These are important things, that you should definitely talk to your pediatrician about, and get a referral for a speech and language evaluation, because we know that autism is, the majority is, a social pragmatic disorder.
+These are important things related to speech delays, that you should definitely talk to your pediatrician about, and get a referral for a speech and language evaluation, because we know that autism is, the majority is, a social pragmatic disorder.
 It’s a communication barrier.
 So, the most important person in that equation for autism, is a speech language pathologist.
 So, besides autism, that is a very common disorder now a days, it’s getting more prevalent, especially in boys.